 Which parts of our identity capture our attention first?
-While there are surely idiosynogy students reveals a telling pattern.
-I ask my students to complete the sentence, "I am trait descriptions are used-friendly, shy, assertive, intelligent, honest, and so on-but over ethnic group: for instance, I am Black, Puerto Rican, Korean American.
+While there are surely idiosyncratic responses to this question, a classroom exercise I regularly use with my psychology students reveals a telling pattern.
+I ask my students to complete the sentence, "I am ," using as many descriptors as they can think of in sixty seconds.
+All kinds of trait descriptions are used-friendly, shy, assertive, intelligent, honest, and so on-but over the years I have noticed something else.
+Students of color usually mention their racial or ethnic group: for instance, I am Black, Puerto Rican, Korean American.
 White students who have grown up in strong ethnic enclaves occasionally mention being Irish or Italian.
 But in general, White students rarely mention being White.
 When I use this exercise in coeducational settings, I notice a similar pattern in terms of gender, religion, and sexuality.
 Women usually mention being female, while men don't usually mention their maleness.
-Iewish students often say they are Jews, while mainline Protestants rarely mention their religious identification.
+Jewish students often say they are Jews, while mainline Protestants rarely mention their religious identification.
 A student who is comfortable revealing it publicly may mention being gay, lesbian, or bisexual.
 Though I know most of my students are heterosexual, it is very unusual for anyone to include their heterosexuality on their list.